 - Mediation gives the parties a stronger voice in resolving their dispute.

 - Mediation is private and can save or heal relationships that litigation destroys.

 Who are our Mediators?

 Our mediators are top ranked former judges and experienced lawyers with special mediation training and skills.
+They subscribe to the principles and conduct of the European Code of Mediation which may be found at http://ec.europa.eu/civiljustice/adr/adr_ec_code_conduct_en.pdf.
 The parties can select their mediator or have us help with the selection process.

 What types of disputes can be mediated?

 Preparation for the Mediation

 - 7 days before the hearing each party should provide a concise statement, 2-4 pages in length, outlining their case and position regarding settlement.

 - The mediator may consult with the parties separately in advance of the mediation.
 Such consultations are encouraged as a means of expediting the hearing process.